 With Bootable Media Builder, you can create bootable media in order to use the agents and other rescue utilities in a rescue environment.
-In stand-alone editions of Acronis Backup & Recovery 11.5, Bootable Media Builder is installed together with the agent.
-All add-ons to the agent, if installed, will be available in a rescue environment.
+Bootable Media Builder is installed together with the agent.

 1.3.1 Agent for Linux

 This agent enables disk-level and file-level data protection under Linux.